 Several airlines link Dublin and Belfast with many UK and other airports, so flights are not included in the tour.
 You are free to choose flights which are the most convenient for you.

-Hotel accommodation; breakfasts, 2 lunches and 4 dinners with wine, water, coffee; travel by private coach; all admissions; all tips; the services of the lecturer and tour manager.
+Hotel accommodation; breakfasts, 2 lunches and 4 dinners with wine, water, coffee; travel by private coach; all admissions; all tips; the services of the lecturer and tour managerr.

 Hotel Riu Plaza, The Gresham, Dublin: A historic 4-star hotel located on the famous O’Connell street in central Dublin.
 It has recently been fully refurbished.
 Europa Hotel, Belfast: a 1960s 12-storey tower of historical significance, recently refurbished, comfortable and with excellent service.
 Single rooms are doubles for sole use throughout.

 The tour involves a lot of walking, where coach access is restricted, and a lot of standing at sites.
 A good level of fitness is essential.
 You will be on your feet for lengthy stretches of time.
-There’s rather more time spent outside than indoors on this tour.
-Average distance by coach per day: 80 miles.
+Rather more time is spent outside than indoors on this tour.
+Average distance by coach per day: 59 miles.

 Between 10 and 22 participants.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.